osrf/lrauv/README.md

 ### Run missions designed for Ignition integration tests

-The following missions are available.
-Run one at a time:
+The following are "unit test" missions that test one or two actuators at a time.
+Run one at a time, in separate runs of Ignition and the Main Vehicle Application (`bin/LRAUV`):
 ```
 run RegressionTests/IgnitionTests/testDepthVBS.xml
 run RegressionTests/IgnitionTests/testPitchMass.xml